nkb-tech/nkb-classification/README.md

 ```

 ## Dataset format

+#### CSV annotations
+To use this format, choose AnnotatedSingletaskDataset or AnnotatedMultitaskDataset dataset type in train_data/val_data configs.
 The dataset is provided as a `csv` table with paths to the images and annotations for each image which include train/val/test partition.
 Specifically, it should have the following structure

 || column_0 | column_1 | column_2 | ... | column_n | path | fold |
 |-|---|---|---|---|---|---|---|